aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 .. note::

-    The output you get may differ.
+    The output you will get may differ.
     The ``generic`` profile is pre-configured on the virtual machine built for the tutorial (but we are not going to use it here).

 Let's change the default profile to the newly created ``quicksetup`` for the rest of the tutorial: